 This is the same problem when drivers of cars are making left-hand turns.
 They may see an approaching motorcycle, but think it is much further down the street.
 An accident occurs when the car turns into a motorcycle at an intersection or driveway.
 Regardless of the reason, more often than not, cars are the proximate cause of motorcycle accidents.

 Looking for tips about motorcycle safety?
-Read McMinn Law Firm’s tips about lane splitting, choosing a helmet,
+Read McMinn Law Firm’s tips about lane splitting and who is required to wear a helmet.

 Defects in Manufacturing Motorcycles